Findings from Wave 1 of the COSMO Study have now been published. Head to the website to find:

 Transitions to Sixth Form, Further Education and Apprenticeships

-The Sutton Trust, with the support of XTX Markets, is funding an additional ‘sample boost’ of around 1,000 pupils from disadvantaged backgrounds who showed academic promise at a young age, a group with particular potential for social mobility.
+The Sutton Trust, with the support of XTX Markets, is funding an additional ‘sample boost’ of over 2,000 pupils from disadvantaged backgrounds who showed academic promise at a young age, a group with particular potential for social mobility.

 This will help us to understand in much greater detail the experiences of this group compared to other pupils from disadvantaged backgrounds, as well as better-off pupils of similar ability, in order to understand the different barriers faced.
 The findings will help to inform the Trust’s programmes and policy advocacy work.